kubagalecki/L3STER/include/l3ster/quad/README.md

-# quad
+# `quad`

-This directory contains the infrastructure for computing and invoking Gaussian quadratures in finite elements.
+This directory contains the infrastructure for computing and invoking Gaussian quadratures on finite elements.